-He guides a gentle path of inner refinement through an intelligent synthesis of Taiji, Self-refinement & Meditation.
+He promotes a gentle path of internal evolution through an intelligent synthesis of Taiji, Self-refinement & Meditation.

 Patrick has a world network of 100 instructors teaching thousands of students.
 He has authored 4 books on Taiji & meditation (in English, French, German, Italian, Chinese).

 Patrick began his esoteric studies in 1971 (aged 21).
 He began Taiji in 1973 with a close student of Master Huang Xingxian, one of the most accomplished Taiji masters of recent times.
 In 1974 he began training with Gnostic (Naqshibandi Sufi) Sage Abdullah Dougan.
 In 1977 he studied full time in Master Huang's Kuala Lumpur school.
 In early 1979 he travelled to india study with the Raja Yogi Mounimaharaj of Rajasthan.
 In late 1979 Master Huang accepted Patrick as his personal disciple - the only non-Chinese to ever enter Huang's inner-school.
 From that time Patrick travelled and taught beween Asia, Australasia and Europe while continuing to learn with Master Huang untill his death late 1992.
 Simultaneously Patrick worked closely both with Sage Abdullah Dougan for 14 years until Abdullah's death in 1987 and for 30 years with Mounimaharaj, who died in 2007 at more than 105 years old.